 Wing Commander Richard John Wells DFC (39918) served in the Royal Air Force during World War Two.
 He was the son of Richard Alexander Wells and Ada Wells of Mere Street, Diss, Norfolk.

-Wells was commissioned as an RAF officer in 1937 and posted to the Middle East.
+He was commissioned as an RAF officer in 1937 and posted to the Middle East.
 The RAF promoted him to Flying Officer on 10th December 1939 only three months after the outbreak of war.
-On 4th March 1941, he was further promoted to Flight Lieutenant.
+By 4th March 1941, he was further promoted to Flight Lieutenant.